-The access to Cascade Falls can seem a little hidden but it’s easy when you know where to look!
+The access to Cascade Gorge can seem a little hidden but it’s easy when you know where to look!
 Keep your eyes peeled for the pullout just before the ‘Welcome to Christina Lake’ sign when driving east alongside Highway 3 from Grand Forks.
-Cascade Falls is only a five minute walk from the parking area just below the highway.
+The trestle over the gorge is only a five minute walk from the parking area just below the highway.

 Boundary Creek Falls is another roadside waterfall, situated between Midway and Greenwood.
 Plunging 12m (40ft) into a narrow canyon, Boundary Creek Falls offers an impressive view at any time of the year!

 This waterfall is also found just off Highway 3.
 When driving east from Midway, look for the green ‘Stop of Interest’ sign and subsequent pull-out.
 It’s about 2.6km before Boundary Creek Provincial Park.
 There are informal trails here leading southwest along the canyon to the falls.

 Waterfalls can be dangerous.
 These waterfalls are found in canyon areas, with steep drop-offs, loose rock and other natural hazards.
 Wear appropriate footwear and keep close control of both dogs and children.